 Just in case: Lindsay Buckingham is a boy, and he was the guy who transformed Fleetwood Mac from an esotericly well-known British blues band into bona fide FM radio superstars and future legends.
 Along with Stevie Nicks of course, who joined the band at the same time.
 Oh, and just in case: Stevie Nicks is a girl.

-And I tell you (because you may not know this already), in addition to being one of the great pop-rock songwriters California ever produced Lindsay Buckingham is also one heck of a guitar player.
+And I tell you (because you may not know this already), in addition to being one of the greatest pop-rock songwriters California ever produced Lindsay Buckingham is also one heck of a guitar player.
 Not only did he write the bulk of Fleetwood Mac songs that most people can name off the top of their head**, he comes up with wonderfully innate rock solid chops that are so blatantly musical and subtly brilliant that he’s almost Paul Simon-esque.

 Take for example Never Going Back Again – which Buckingham wrote for Fleetwood Mac’s unspeakably brilliant Rumours album – specifically the third bar of his four-bar repeated phrase where three of his fingers effortlessly scroll through a 3/8 feel on top of his solid 4/4 thumbed bass line.
 Just like the guitar part to Peter Gabriel’s Solsbury Hill it’s one of those curiously simple-sounding yet intricate little off-timed folky guitar riffs that is darn tricky to play once let alone repeating perfectly for the whole damn song.